-William, Prince of Wales visits Senedd for first time
+Prince of Wales has no plans for formal investiture, he tells Senedd

 - Published

+The Prince of Wales has no plans for a formal investiture, he is expected to tell politicians on his visit to the Senedd.

-The Prince of Wales is making his first visit to the Welsh Parliament in Cardiff Bay.
+William is making his first visit to the Welsh Parliament since his father made him Prince of Wales.

+The decision had triggered to a debate about whether or not there should be a repeat of Charles' 1969 investiture in Caernarfon.

+While there was support for the event, it had also sparked protests.

-William will meet the First Minister Mark Drakeford and Senedd members from across the parties.
+William is meeting the First Minister Mark Drakeford, Presiding Officer Elin Jones and Senedd members from across the parties.

+He arrived at the Senedd by car and entered through a side-entrance, for the meeting in Cardiff which is free of the pomp or crowds of recent royal events in the capital.

 Kensington Palace said the meeting aimed to "deepen his understand of the issues and opportunities of greatest importance to the Welsh people".